 J.N.
 Hobcraft.
 (2003) Continuity and change in pathways to young adult disadvantage: results from a British birth cohort.
 CASEpaper 66, Centre for Analysis of Social Exclusion, LSE (43pp).
 Available online [PDF].

 J.N.
 Hobcraft.
-(2003) Reflections on demographic, evolutionary, and genetic approaches to the study of human reproductive behavior.
+(2003) Reflections on demographic, evolutionary, and genetic approaches to the study of human reproductive behaviour.
 In K.W.
 Wachter and R.A.
 Bulatao (Eds.)
-Offspring: Human Fertility Behavior in Biodemographic Perspective.
+Offspring: Human Fertility Behaviour in Biodemographic Perspective.
 Washington D.C., National Academies Press. (pp.339-357).
 Available online via National Academies Press.

 J.N.
 Hobcraft.
 (2002) Social exclusion and the generations.
 In J. Hills, J. LeGrand and D. Piachaud (editors) Understanding Social Exclusion.
 Oxford UP (pp. 62-83).
 Available in part online via Google Books.